My dad was a builder who brought architect’s ideas to reality. I grew up watching and learning how this process took place.

-It’s now been another 15 years since I started at Bellevarde and I still maintain a passion for detailing, quality, and architecture.
+It’s now been more than 15 years since I joined Bellevarde and I still maintain my passion for detailing, quality, and architecture.
 Each day, I find myself figuring out better details, improving our build quality, and learning a bit more about architecture and the kind of team it takes to create the best building.

 Along the way, I’ve learnt many things.
 Never be afraid of a challenge.
 There is always a better way to do something if you put in the effort.
-Take the time to communicate well with everyone involved in the building process, be it the client, the architect, your tradespeople or your suppliers.
-This was one of the hardest lessons but it’s proved to be the optimum way to achieve the best outcomes.
+Take the time to communicate well with everyone involved in the building process, be it the client, the architect, your tradespeople, or your suppliers.
+I believe this is the optimum way to achieve the best outcomes.

-I believe being a good builder is a noble career choice and I would be happy to encourage anyone who might be interested.
+Being a good builder is a noble career choice and I encourage anyone who might be interested.
 We have many team members who started at Bellevarde as apprentices and have progressed to senior positions like Site Manager.

 In recent years, I’ve taken up a director’s position with Bellevarde.
-Together with our other directors and all our staff, I hope to continue the steady progression of our company by reinforcing our principles and inspiring a passion for what we do.
+Together with our other directors and all our staff, I will continue the steady progression of our company by reinforcing our principles and inspiring a passion for what we do.